ebmorran/ebmorran.github.io/ebmorran.github.io/content/work/superstitions-video.md

 **Tools used:** Sony digital video camera, Adobe Premiere, Adobe Illustrator.
 **Skills used:** Writing, storyboarding, visual storytelling, video directing, video editing.

 Every country and culture has its own quirky beliefs.
 Many Canadians fear the number 13, and in China it's taboo to give a clock as a gift.
-"6 Crazy Superstitions Around the World" shows six of the most unique superstitions from various regions.
+"6 Crazy Superstitions Around the World" shows six funny superstitions from various regions.
 This video was a group assignment I completed as a student in the Interactive Media Management program at Centennial College.

 Although this was a student project and it's a little rough around the edges, I include it here because it shows my ability to tell a story visually.
 I've never made a video before &mdash; or since.
 Despite that, I think it's pretty darn funny, and I'm proud of it!